harbingerofme/DebugToolkit/README.md

 # RoR2Cheats

 This mod adds various debugging commands to the console.
 See below for all commands plus explanation.

+Also adds aAutocompletion for arguments and networked commands giving their information to the right people to the console.

 The console can be opened with `ctrl+alt+~`.
 Additionally `help {command}` may be used to get help, and `find {term}` can be used to find commands with that term.

-[Harb's](https://thunderstore.io/package/Harb/) and ['s](https://thunderstore.io/package/paddywan/) reimplementation of [Morris1927's](https://thunderstore.io/package/Morris1927/) [RoR2Cheats](https://thunderstore.io/package/Morris1927/RoR2Cheats/).
+[Harb](https://thunderstore.io/package/Harb/), [iDeathHD](https://thunderstore.io/package/xiaoxiao921/) and ['s](https://thunderstore.io/package/paddywan/) reimplementation of [Morris1927's](https://thunderstore.io/package/Morris1927/) [RoR2Cheats](https://thunderstore.io/package/Morris1927/RoR2Cheats/).
 Derived with permission.

 Mods recommended for combined use: